BrandonKenter/paint-inventory/README.md

 To run the application, start by downloading PaintManager.rar.
 Extract the files and open the PaintManager folder.
 Then launch PaintManager.exe.

 # Using the App
+General details:
+- The data for each paint is stored in an embedded database using SQLite.
-Inventory Details Tab:
+- Starting data is pre-loaded into the database Inventory Details Tab:
 - Click 'Refresh' to load the database with the inventory of paints
 - Click 'Search' to search for paints under a certain gallon amount